goldstack/typescript-monorepo-boilerplate/packages/static-website-1/README.md

 ## Deployment

-This module can be packaged up and deployed to the deployments specified in `goldstack.json`.
+This template can be packaged up and deployed to the deployments specified in `goldstack.json`.
 Note that deployment will only work _after_ the infrastructure for the respective deployment has been stood up.
-To deploy your module, run the following script:
+To deploy your package, run the following script:

 ```bash
 yarn deploy [deploymentName]